 Rock Valley is part of the Bundjalung Tribal Lands.
 The Bundjalung name for Rock Valley was "Durrigan" or Hanging Rock Valley and was Wiyabal territory (A.A.
 Leycester of Tunstall from Olley, W. The Spriit of the Valley)

 Araucaria Wildlife Sanctuary is currently owned, managed and cared for by Don Metcalfe and Renata Phelps.
-As members of WIRES Northern Rivers we particularly specialise in the rescue and care of marsupials, with a focus on macropods, possums, gliders and other small mammals.
+We previously specialised in the rescue and care of marsupials, with a focus on macropods, possums, gliders and other small mammals.
 We are also members of Friends of the Koala and Jiggi Landcare.

 Many thanks for bush regeneration assistance from: